 Integrated GPUs are exactly what their name suggests: a part of the motherboard.
 They use system RAM for their operations and, as a result, are often far slower than a dedicated GPU.

-In most cases, they come with their own power supply unit (PSU), as laptop PSUs are rarely sufficient to support an external GPU, which is itself a massive energy consumer.
+In most cases, they come with their own power supply unit (PSU), as laptop PSUs are rarely adequate to support an external GPU, which is itself a huge energy consumer.

 Similar to the CPU market, there are two leading GPU manufacturers.
 In the past, NVIDIA vastly outperformed its rival, AMD.
 Since late 2020, however, that hasn’t been the case, and these two top GPU manufacturers are finally on par.

-Like CPUs, GPUs can also be overclocked if their base clock is too slow to fulfill your needs.
+Like CPUs, GPUs can also be accelerated if their base clock is too sluggish to fulfill your needs.

 Accelerated Processing Unit – APU